 Is the industry or the company you’re planning to enter worth the game?
 You won’t find it unless you read reviews from those who’ve worked for the company.
 So how to check whether the company is a good place for your career?

 - Find the company’s site.
 You’ll find the company’s mission, values, marketing strategy, products, and more.
-Most important, you’ll learn more about the company’s ethics and find out whether they’re a great match for your beliefs;
+Most importantly, you’ll learn more about the company’s ethics and find out whether they’re a great match for your beliefs;

 - Look for independent review platforms.
 Sites like Glassdoor allow users to share their feedback on the companies they’re working for.
 The platforms will surely tell you if the company is associated with some shocking scandals.